15 Ecommerce Email Marketing Strategies To Increase Conversion

 According to Klaviyo’s research, 76.86% of e-commerce brands place email marketing in their top 3 ROI-generating marketing channels.

-5. Boosts brand awareness
+5. Boost brand awareness

 Brand awareness has become a key focus for e-commerce marketers, with 85% citing it as their primary goal for email marketing.